WernerVanderstraeten/HTML-CSS-JS/README.md

 # HTML/CSS/JS
-Develop a small fullscreen grid, which can be used to paint simple images.
+Develop a small fullscreen grid which can be used to paint simple images.
 The grid consists of small square cells.
 There should be 100 cells horizontally.
 And with no scrollbars.

 ![Screenshot](grid1.JPG)